thecodeteam/docker-machine-rackhd/README.md

 This initial version of the driver uses explicit creation instructions.
 The user must specify the Node ID from RackHD.
 The NodeID is characterized as a `compute` instance.
 Do not use `enclosure`.

 Create a Docker host using the following example.
-The client assumes you are using a Vagant instance.
-Note at this time, it will fail because the nodes being PXE booted via Vagrant do not have SSH access.
-SSH access is possible by creating an additional NIC, but RackHD doesn't have the capability to get the IP Address and add it to its own database if it didn't give the IP.
-This will work best using physical hardware and a network where Docker Machine has  access to the DHCP network of RackHD
+This will function as expected if Docker Machine has access to the DHCP network of RackHD.

 ```
 $ docker-machine create -d rackhd --rackhd-node-id 56c61189f21f01b608b3e594 rackhdtest